PagueMob/lambda-proxy-requester/README.md

 Now run ```npm run deploy```

 # How to use:
-  Send a request to the API passing your original request on `req` as querystring `ex:localhost:3000?req=api.test.com`
+  Send a request to the API passing your original request as a path for the service `ex:localhost:3000/sandbox/proxy/http[s]/api.test.com`